Reading time: 2.5 min

-We know, that it might be confusing with so many olive oil producers and many different shops and supermarkets trying to sell.
-We recommend to do a little research and learn a thing or two about how to choose the best for you and the environment.
+We know that it might be confusing with so many olive oil producers and many different shops and supermarkets trying to sell olive oil.
+We recommend doing a little research and learn a thing or two about how to choose the best olive oil for you and the environment.

-Following these 10 hints will help you choose the best extra virgin olive that will benefit your health, which should be your No. 1 reason why buying an extra virgin olive oil.
+Following these 10 hints will help you choose the best olive oil that will benefit your health, which should be your No. 1 reason why buying an extra virgin olive oil.

 - The first hint is visual, the way the olive producer bottles their olive oil.
 Extra virgin olive oil should ALWAYS be in dark glass bottles or other containers that don't allow UV light to reach the product as it will affect the oil.
 Avoid anything in a clear glass bottle, no matter how pretty and impressive the label and bottle are.

 - Choose always extra virgin olive oil, the highest grade of olive oil - EVOO.
-If you consider buying any lower grade than extra virgin, we strongly recommend that instead option for sunflower oil, it might be a healthier choice.
+If you consider buying any lower quality olive oil than extra virgin, we strongly recommend rather buy a sunflower oil in that case, it might be a healthier choice.